genevaers/Workbench/docs/WhatWBDoes.md

 ---
 layout: page
-title: What the Workbench does (intro)
+title: What the Workbench does
 nav_order: 5
 ---
 # What the Workbench does (introduction)